Hackavist/XamarinKickStartTemplate/README.md

 ### In Memory LCS (Longest Common Subsequence) Generic Search

-All it needs is the collection you what to search in , the name of the property or the expression you are searching for and your search query
+All it needs is the collection you what to search in , the name of the property or the expression you are searching for and your search query.

 \* All string comparisons are done using the LCS (Longest Common Subsequence) Algorithm more on that [Here](https://www.geeksforgeeks.org/longest-common-subsequence-dp-4/).